 Drug history should include specific questions about the following:

-Drugs that predispose to increased risk of infection (eg, corticosteroids, anti-TNF drugs, chemotherapeutic and antirejection drugs, other immunosuppressants)
+Drugs that predispose to increased risk of infection (eg, corticosteroids, anti-tumor necrosis factor drugs, chemotherapeutic and antirejection drugs, other immunosuppressants)

 Illicit use of injection drugs (predisposing to endocarditis, hepatitis, septic pulmonary emboli, and skin and soft-tissue infections)